Drsheppard01/awesome-gtk/README.md

 - [Convolution](https://gitlab.gnome.org/bazylevnik0/convolution) - Logic game about escaping from a maze `#gjs` `#gtk4` `#libadwaita`.
 - [Crosswords](https://gitlab.gnome.org/jrb/crosswords) - Game of crosswords with squpport for shaped and colors crosswords and `.ipuz`, `.jpuz`, `.xd`, and `.puz` files `#c` `#gtk4` `#libadwaita`.
+- [Flood It!](https://github.com/tfuxu/floodit) - Flood It is a game with the simple premise of flooding the entire board with one color in the least amount of moves possible.
 - [Libellus](https://libellus.hummdudel.de) - Tab-based wiki/Lexicon for DnD 5th edition `#gjs` `#gtk4` `#libadwaita`.
 - [Mahjongg](https://gitlab.gnome.org/GNOME/gnome-mahjongg) - Solitaire (one player) version of the classic Eastern tile game, Mahjongg `#vala` `#gtk4` `#libadwaita` `#gnome` .
 - [Ultimate Tic Tac Toe](https://github.com/Nokse22/ultimate-tic-tac-toe) - [Ultimate Tic Tac Toe](https://en.wikipedia.org/wiki/Ultimate_tic-tac-toe) to play with friends or against an AI `#python` `#gtk4` `#libadwaita`.